 II.
-Risks associated with the medicine and activities to minimise or further characterise the risks
+Risks Associated with the Medicine and Activities to Minimise or Further Characterise the Risks

-Important risks of dasatinib, together with measures to minimise such risks and the proposed studies for learning more about dasatinib's risks, are outlined below.
+Important risks of Atomoxetine, together with measures to minimise such risks and the proposed studies for learning more about Atomoxetine's risks, if any, are outlined below.